Wineries & Vineyards

 Source: Maryland Nursery, Landscape, and Greenhouse Association.

-In 2014, Maryland ranked eighth among states in the number of broilers, or chickens raised for their meat, with 305 million birds produced.
-Their production value was $990 million and 1.5 billion pounds.
-This amount accounted for 40 percent of Maryland's total cash farm income that year.
+In 2015, Maryland ranked ninth among states in the number of broilers, or chickens raised for their meat, with 303 million birds produced.
+Their production value was $930 million and 1.7 billion pounds.
+This amount accounted for 41% of Maryland's total cash farm income.

 Rooster, Annapolis, Maryland, August 2003.
 Photo by Diane F. Evartt.

-Egg production in Maryland increased in 2014 to 785 million eggs, up from 673 million in 2013, with each bird laying about 282 eggs annually.
-The majority of Maryland's chicken operations have fewer than 3,000 birds and these 500 "small flocks" produce about 9.6 million eggs each year, while nine operations with more than 3,000 birds produce the rest.
-In 2014, cash receipts for eggs totaled $70 million.
+Egg production in Maryland increased to 772 million eggs in 2015 (down from 785 million in 2014), with each bird laying about 291 eggs annually.
+Most of Maryland's chicken operations have fewer than 3,000 birds, and, of these, 500 "small flocks" produce about 9.6 million eggs each year, while nine operations with more than 3,000 birds produce the rest.
+In 2015, cash receipts for eggs totaled $99 million.

-For farmers and others involved in agriculture, the University of Maryland Extension offers problem-solving resources and scientific expertise through its network of county extension offices.
-The Extension is a statewide education system operated by the College of Agriculture and Natural Resources of the University of Maryland, College Park.
+For farmers and others involved in agriculture, the University of Maryland Extension offers scientific expertise and resources through its network of county extension offices.
+The Extension is a statewide education system of the College of Agriculture and Natural Resources within the University of Maryland, College Park.

 Baltimore Farmers' Market, Holliday St. & Saratoga St., Baltimore, Maryland, August 2013.
 Photo by Diane F. Evartt.